karpanai/karpanai-web/data/blog/about-me.md

 ---

 I am an Indian engineer (yawn!) in Florida that was fortunate enough to have grown up in a family that loved books.
-And thanks to Carver, Le Carre, Stephenson, Gibson, Illayaraja, my daughter Shriya and wife Lavanya, I can love like I’ve never been hurt before.
+And thanks to Carver, Le Carre, Stephenson, Gibson, Illayaraja, my daughter Shriya and wife Lavanya, I can love like I've never been hurt before.

-> Work like you don’t need the money;
+> Work like you don't need the money;
 > dance like no one is watching;
 > sing like no one is listening;
-> love like you’ve never been hurt;
+> love like you've never been hurt;
 > and live life every day as if it were your last.

 [Contact](mailto:karthik@stochastica.net)